numpy/numpy/doc/neps/nep-0012-missing-data.rst

 here we examine a few of them to see what numpy can do.
 These examples are found from doing google searches of numpy C API array access.

-NumPy documentation - how to extend numpy
+NumPy documentation - how to extend NumPy
 -----------------------------------------

 https://docs.scipy.org/doc/numpy/user/c-info.how-to-extend.html#dealing-with-array-objects